IgniteUI/igniteui-docfx/en/components/spreadsheet_clipboard.md

 ### Usage

-The following code snippet shows how you can execute commands related to the clipboard in the [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) control:
+The following code snippet shows how you can execute commands related to the clipboard in the `XamSpreadsheet` control:

 ```ts
 public cut(): void {